BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Razor.md

 Razor has gone through a lot since birth: having been abandoned as a child, raised by wolves yet not being one, having lost those dear to him.

-Yet, even after all of this never has broken him and he still strives to find new connections and protect already existing ones.
+Yet, all of this never has broken him and he still strives to find new connections and protect already existing ones.
 And even though the protector of the Wolvendom doesn't need help, Razor will always be there to protect his Lupical.

 <span class="image fit"><img src="./RazorImages/17.png" alt="Razor and Boar"></span>